denyssheremet/Meta-Model-Training/features.md

 Levels of Intimacy / Dilts Logical Levels Training 3b (Expert):
 The user sees a statement on one of the levels, and needs to formulate a statement about himself on the level above.
 (This can have a mode in which the statements start at the lowest levels, and slowly move up)

-Milton Model Training:
-The user sees a statement and a Milton Pattern, and needs to apply the pattern to the statement.

-Assumption Mastery Training:
-The user sees a statement, and needs to reformulate it as an assumption.

 Clean Questions Training:
 The user sees a statement, and needs to formulate a type of Clean Question.